Malware Protection Test September 2020

 In principle, home-user Internet security suites are included in this test.
 However, some vendors asked us to include their (free) antivirus security product instead.

-Information about additional third-party engines/signatures used inside the products: Tencent (English version), Total Defense and VIPRE use the Bitdefender engine.
-F-Secure uses the AVIRA engine.
+Information about additional third-party engines/signatures used inside the products: G Data, Total Defense and Vipre use the Bitdefender engine.
+F-Secure and Total AV use the AVIRA engine.
 AVG is a rebranded version of Avast.

-All products were installed on a fully up-to-date 64-Bit Microsoft Windows 10 Pro 1903 system.
+All products were installed on a fully up-to-date 64-Bit Microsoft Windows 10 system.
 Products were tested at the beginning of September with default settings and using their latest updates.

 The Malware Protection Test assesses a security program’s ability to protect a system against infection by malicious files before, during or after execution.
 The methodology used for each product tested is as follows.
 Prior to execution, all the test samples are subjected to on-access and on-demand scans by the security program, with each of these being done both offline and online.
 Any samples that have not been detected by any of these scans are then executed on the test system, with Internet/cloud access available, to allow e.g. behavioral detection features to come into play.
 If a product does not prevent or reverse all the changes made by a particular malware sample within a given time period, that test case is considered to be a miss.
 If the user is asked to decide whether a malware sample should be allowed to run, and in the case of the worst user decision system changes are observed, the test case is rated as “user-dependent”.